-I. W-2 Healthcare Coverage Cost Reporting:
+I. W-2 Healthcare Coverage Cost Reporting

-As mandated by the Affordable Care Act, employers with 250 or more W-2s in the prior calendar year are required to report total premium cost of Healthcare Insurance in W2 Box 12 using code “DD”.
-The amount reported is not taxable; it is only used by the IRS for informational purposes.
+The Affordable Care Act mandates that employers with 250 or more employees in the prior calendar year report the total premium cost of healthcare insurance in W-2 Box 12 using code “DD.”
+The amount reported is not taxable; the IRS only uses it for informational purposes.
 Confirm with your tax advisor if this requirement applies to your organization.
 The Empeon Year-End Portal will have a tool for uploading this file.

 II.
-W-2 Third Party Sick Pay Reporting:
+W-2 Third-Party Sick Pay Reporting

 III.
 Year-End Taxable Benefits Reporting

 IV.
-W-2 Information Verification:
+W-2 Information Verification

-Form 1094-C is filed with the IRS along with a copy of all 1095-C forms.
-The 1094-C form, and all 1095-C forms must be filed with the IRS no later than March 31, 2023.
+Form 1094-C is filed with the IRS, along with a copy of all 1095-C forms.
+The 1094-C form, and all 1095-C forms, must be filed electronically with the IRS by April 1, 2024.